SP7-Ritmare/starterkit/docs/index.rst

 Table of contents
 =====================

-It contains step-by-step tutorials that are oriented around performing particular sets of tasks, like adding data or publishing data, setting up and maintaining a server, or setting up a project to extend from GET-IT.
+It contains step-by-step tutorials that are oriented around performing particular sets of tasks, like adding data or publishing data, setting up and maintaining a server, or setting up a project to extend from GET-IT. :ref:'presentation'

 :ref:'presentation'
 ================